 Self-help tends to suit people in specific situations:

 When self-help may not be enough If you can't afford to make meaningful payments to all your creditors, if you're facing court action or enforcement, or if your debts will take more than 10 years to clear at affordable rates, a formal debt solution may be more appropriate.
-A regulated debt adviser can assess this with you for free.
+A regulated debt help specialist can assess this with you for free.

 Considering your options?